agda/agda-stdlib/paper/paper.md

 The library has also been used as a test bed for the design of co-inductive data types in Agda itself, as evidenced by the three different notions of co-inductive data present in the library.

 On occasion, the development of `agda-stdlib` has also had a synergistic relationship with that of Agda itself, prompting the implementation of several new language features, which we now discuss.
-Firstly, Agda is a research compiler supporting a wide range of not necessarily inter-compatible language extensions via command line options.
+Firstly, Agda is a research compiler supporting a wide range of possibly incompatible language extensions via command line options.
 Examples include `--cubical` (changing the underlying type theory to cubical type theory [@DBLP:journals/jfp/VezzosiMA21]), `--with-K` (adding support for Streicher's axiom K [@streicher1993investigations], a reasoning principle incompatible with the `--cubical`-enabled type theory), or `--safe` (an ITP-oriented option enforcing that nothing is postulated and disabling parts of the FFI mechanism).